 So there’s this uncle of mine – all of 75 years, single and retired – who spends most of his waking time visiting places.
 Every morning, he wakes up, gets dressed (he wears only whites – a bit like Obama there – no decision fatigue, you see), takes the first bus that comes his way, and sets off to wherever that bus would take him.
-No; I exaggerate.
+No, I exaggerate.
 He occasionally chooses the second bus too.

 While he doesn’t care much for the potential dangers that his adventures may expose him to, his sisters (my aunts and my mother) are a worried bunch until he gets back.
-They can put CIA to shame when it comes to keeping tab of the man in whites – their use of informers and the latest communication gadgets at their disposal (Nokia 105/ iBall Aasaan 2 White or equivalent) are worth a chapter in ‘Clandestine Service Trainee’ training manual.
-Though my mother keeps nagging him about his journeys and advises him to spend the rest of his retired life safely planted in an easy chair (so she could gulp down her heart that had found its way to her mouth, thanks to my uncle’s excursions), I secretly admire the way he lives his life, traveling and meeting people.
+They can put the CIA to shame when it comes to keeping the tab of the man in whites – their use of informers and the latest communication gadgets at their disposal (Nokia 105/ iBall Aasaan 2 White or equivalent) are worth a chapter in ‘Clandestine Service Trainee’ training manual.
+Though my mother keeps nagging him about his journeys and advises him to spend the rest of his retired life safely planted in an easy chair (so she could gulp down her heart that had found its way to her mouth, thanks to my uncle’s excursions), I secretly admire the way he lives his life, travelling and meeting people.

-Getting to Dharmasthala from Mangalore turned out to be a breeze – I just had to take one of the many frequent KSRTC Express buses.
-I set out early last Friday, crossed the fish market to get to the KSRTC bus stand.
+Getting to Dharmasthala from Mangalore turned out to be a breeze – I just had to take one of the frequent KSRTC Express buses.
+So I set out early last Friday, crossed the fish market to get to the KSRTC bus stand.
 I got a bus almost immediately, and it was mostly empty, with only about 6 – 7 bored looking fellow passengers on board.
-I got a window seat (which actually gave me a high – the child in me is still alive – yay!) and settled down with a content smile.
+So I got a window seat (which actually gave me a high – the child in me is still alive – yay!) and settled down with a content smile.